mikemajara/notion-cms/pm/feat-content-blocks.md

     - columns: normalize to `{ type: "columns", children: [{ type: "column", children }, ...] }`.

 - Status: Implemented
-  - Added `packages/notion-cms/src/raw-advanced.ts` with `rawBlocksToAdvanced`.
+  - Added `packages/notion-cms/src/raw-advanced.ts` with internal `blocksToAdvanced`.
-  - Supports media resolution hook via `mediaUrlResolver` option.
-  - Exported from `packages/notion-cms/src/index.ts`.
+  - Service entrypoint: `ContentConverter.blocksToAdvanced`.
+  - Public API: `NotionCMS.getPageContentAdvanced(pageId, recursive?)` (composes Raw fetch + builder).
   - Type check and build succeeded for `@mikemajara/notion-cms`.

 ### Phase 8 — Back-compat and migration
-- Keep `ContentConverter.blocksToMarkdown(SimpleBlock[])` as-is for now.
-- Add new public methods in `index.ts` for raw-based conversions and advanced builder.
-- Docs: mark Simple-based Markdown as legacy; recommend Raw-based functions.
+- No back-compat for Markdown.
+Replace `ContentConverter.blocksToMarkdown(SimpleBlock[])` with Raw-based implementation and update `NotionCMS.blocksToMarkdown` to accept Raw blocks.
+- Keep Raw-based HTML and Advanced builder APIs as they are.
+- apps/* updates will be handled separately (out of scope for notion-cms changes).

+- Status: Implemented (plus housekeeping)
+  - SimpleBlock-based conversion paths are marked `@experimental` and not part of the recommended API.
+  - `NotionCMS.getPageContentAdvanced` composes Raw fetch + Advanced builder (with media URL resolution via `FileManager`).

+Note:
+- Scope clarification from discussion: only change `packages/notion-cms` (library).
+Updates to `apps/` examples will be performed separately.

 ### Phase 9 — Edge cases and media resolution
 - Storage config: add a resolver interface already used by FileManager; ensure media URLs are resolved once during Advanced building and HTML/MD conversion.